 Risk factors include having a family history of the condition.
 Additionally, males are more likely to develop TS than females.

 The CDC cites additional studies that associate certain environmental conditions before and after birth with the appearance of the disease.
 However, we need more research to confirm these initial findings.
 Some of these associations are:

 There is no laboratory, blood, or imaging test that can diagnose Tourette’s.
 Instead, your doctor will rely on physical signs and symptoms.

 According to Mayo Clinic, diagnosis is based on the following observable symptoms:

 - Both the motor type of tic (at least two different kinds) and the vocal type of tics (at least one type) are present, although not necessarily at the same time

 - Chronic tics lasting at least a year.
 Tics occur several times a day, nearly every day, or intermittently

 - Tics are not side effects of medications, other substances or triggered by another medical condition

 - Tics must change over time in location, frequency, type, complexity, or severity

-Your doctor will rule out other conditions that mimic observable tics before diagnosis of Tourette’s is made.
+Your doctor will rule out other conditions that mimic observable tics before making a diagnosis of Tourette’s.
 These include vision problems as a cause of frequent eye blinking and allergies in the case of sniffling.